We Not Me-logo

 Ask host to enable sharing for playback control

-The engagement crisis and what to do about it
+The engagement crisis and what to do about it with Juliet Owen

 9/19/2024

 Employee engagement is in crisis, with staggeringly low levels of engagement across the workforce, particularly among younger employees.
 This lack of engagement is not only affecting workers' wellbeing, but also has significant economic impact, with an estimated $8.9 trillion lost annually in global GDP due to low engagement.
-This week's guest is Juliet Hammond, business analyst at Squadify.
+This week's guest is Juliet Owen, business analyst at Squadify.
 Juliet has a background in economics and works with a database of 2.5 million data points, analysing engagement and team dynamics.
 Three reasons to listen Episode highlights Links Connect with Juliet via LinkedInPivotBurn BookTrack and improve your team performance with SquadifyLeave us a voice note

 Duration:00:37:55